Your guide to joining the Council Advertising Network

 If you haven’t yet contacted the CAN team about joining the network, or had an estimate from us of the annual income you could make, you’ll need to get in touch first.
 You could run a trial version of the network on your website.

 You can also contact the team at any point during the joining process for help.

 You’re likely to need to present the idea of joining the Council Advertising Network to senior colleagues to get the go-ahead.

 We’ve created a ‘Management Team Presentation’ template that lists the main points to make, and you can tailor it to your council by adding the estimated income figures we supply.
 You can also direct people to myth-busting answers to some frequently asked questions.

 These teams will need to support us to add our simple technology to your existing website, so it can run advertising.
 The ‘CAN Technology, Security and Implementation Guide’ provides full details on how the Council Advertising Network operates, how it’s implemented and the security controls in place.

-You can also sign CAN’s standard ‘Terms and Conditions’ document, which most network partners do.
+You will need to sign CAN’s standard ‘Terms and Conditions’ document

 Some council policies might still need updating to incorporate web advertising.
 Our ‘Sample Advertising Policy’, based on the policies of several CAN partners, could be used for this.

 It is also good practice to have a “Why am I seeing this advert?” link on your website, under or to the side of the frame where the adverts will appear, to link to a form of words like the ‘Sample Advertising Statement’ included in our resources.

 Some councils will want to get formal approval from cabinet to proceed.
 You can tailor our ‘Cabinet Report’ template to meet your requirements.